JvanKatwijk/sdrplayDab/README.md

 around the 3.xx libraries, while a large number of users are running with the 2.13 library, support is included for both libraries.
+If support for both libraries is configured, the software will try the 2.13 library first and if that fails the 3.06 library.

-Uncomming the appropriate lines in the sdrplay-dab.pro file allows configuration of either or both libraries.
+Uncommenting the appropriate lines in the sdrplay-dab.pro file allows configuration of either or both libraries.

 -------------------------------------------------------------------